-Becoming a pediatric nurse requires special personality traits as well as a high-quality education that includes either an associate’s degree or bachelor’s degree in the nursing field.
-Pediatric nursing involves taking care of children who have been injured or who are sick; therefore, the nurse does not have just the patient to care for but the parents as well.
-They may be in charge of administering medication that must be at the optimal dosage where the medication will be effective but not damaging to the child, or the pediatric nurse may also have the task of replacing bandages or casts should the child have an injury.
+Becoming a pediatric nurse requires special personality traits as well as a high-quality education that includes either an associate degree or bachelor’s degree in the nursing field.
+Pediatric nursing involves taking care of children who have been injured or are sick; therefore, the nurse does not only care for the patient, but cares for the parents as well.
+They may be in charge of administering medication that must be at the optimal dosage so the medication will be effective, but not damaging to the child, or the pediatric nurse may also have the task of replacing bandages or casts should the child have an injury.
 Pediatric nurses can work in many different establishments including in a pediatrician’s office, a hospital that has a unit devoted to pediatrics, or a Children’s Hospital where the only patients admitted are under the age of 18.

-The nursing student typically knows if they want to work with children or not before they even begin working on their educational program.
-The actual working with children, however, will be the key aspect in determining if the student has what it takes to succeed in this field.
+The nursing student typically knows whether they want to work with children or not before they even begin working on their educational program.
+But occasionally, nurses will wait until they actually begin training and working in pediatrics before deciding if it is a good fit for them.
 In the pediatric field, the nurse will be required to deal with sick and injured children every day; therefore, they must have a personality where they genuinely have a love and caring nature for kids.
 But they also need to maintain a professional attitude where the child does not know when the nurse is upset over anything.
 The nurse in the pediatric unit must be able to hold in their emotions should a treatment not go as planned for the child.
+It is sometimes difficult for nurses to stay unattached to their patients, which can make pediatrics an emotionally draining career.
 Children are very perceptive; therefore, they can easily figure out when their nurse is upset about the treatment plan they have which can cause additional stress to the patient and their parents.